 7. Drain fleece and remove excess water.

 I have a wringer washer that will squeeze out the excess water.
 You can put it into a centrifuge to spin, or use a top load washing machine to spin out the excess water.
 Put fleece on a drying rack or in a basket somewhere warm to dry.
-Turn fleece during the drying time.
+Turn fleece several times during the drying time.
 Don’t package it away in plastic bags until it is thoroughly dry.
 Wool can seem dry when it is still quite damp.

 8. Pick the fleece.

 Pick your fleece with your hands as its drying to open the locks and let remaining chaff fall out.
-You can willow the dry fleece with sticks to open the locks, too, or put the fleece through a mechanical picker.
+Once it is thoroughly dry, willow the fleece with sticks to open the locks, too, or put the fleece through a mechanical picker.
 Once the fleece is picked you can spin from the picked locks.
 Or you can card it on a drum carder, with hand cards or flick comb it with a flicker brush, to get it ready to spin or felt.
 Sometimes I pick the fleece, as I’m putting it through the drum carder.